 The Cincinnati Observatory is known as ‘The Birthplace of American Astronomy.’
 It houses one of the oldest working telescopes in the world and was the first public observatory in the western hemisphere.
 Recently restored to its original beauty, the Observatory is a fully functioning 19th century observatory used daily by the public and amateur astronomers.
 The main telescopes are an 11-inch Merz and Mahler refractor from 1845 and a 16-inch Alvan Clark and Sons refractor from 1904.
 The historic buildings are designated as a National Historic Landmark, and the grounds provide a serene, park-like setting while still being centrally located in the city of Cincinnati.

-The stars captured me in 1998 while working at Cincinnati\\'s Wolff Planetarium in Burnet Woods.
+The stars captured me in 1998 while working at Cincinnati's Wolff Planetarium in Burnet Woods.
 It was there that I discovered a passion for astronomy and have since become a local expert in observational astronomy, star identification and mythology.
-From 2010-2019 I was the cohost of PBS\\' Star Gazers.
-I have written astronomy articles for Astronomy Magazine, Sky and Telescope, Huffington Post and the Cincinnati Enquirer and am often featured on local television and radio whenever something is up in the sky.
-I have been the Outreach Astronomer for the Cincinnati Observatory since 2000.
+From 2010-2019, I was the cohost of PBS' Star Gazers.
+I am the author of four astronomy books and I have written astronomy articles for Astronomy Magazine, Sky and Telescope, Huffington Post and the Cincinnati Enquirer.
+I am often featured on local television and radio whenever something is up in the sky.
+I have been the astronomer at the Observatory since 2000.

 Click here to learn more about Dean